IBM/integrity-enforcer/README.md

 - ROKS or RedHat OpenShift 4.3 cluster
 - Admin access to the cluster to use `oc` command
 - Three namespaces for IE. All resources for IE are deployed there.
-  - All IE resources are deployed in `integrity-enforcer` namespace.
+  - All IE resources are deployed in `integrity-enforcer-ns` namespace.
   - Signatures are stored in `ie-sign` namespace.
   - Policied are stored in `ie-policy` namespace.
 - All requests to namespaces with label `integrity-enforced=true` are processed by IE.